YouAreUto/YouAreUto/README.md

 - Itch: https://uto-games.itch.io/youareuto
 - FDroid: wip

-Currently YouAreUto is available only on Android.
+Currently YouAreUto is available on Android and Itch.

 ## Contribute and create your challenge